Information for Researchers

 What if a pharmaceutical company wants to access data for research?

-QResearch does not provide data for pharmaceutical companies except where there is a clearly defined concern regarding the safety of a drug.
+QResearch does not provide access to data for pharmaceutical companies except where there is a clearly defined concern regarding the safety of a drug.
 In these circumstances the pharmaceutical company will be referred to a third party appointed by QResearch to handle such requests.
 The normal governance procedures will be followed so that the analysis independent and published.

 Does QResearch mind where the funding for my study has come from?